Excel Pivot Table From Multiple Sheets

 The First and foremost thing in this method is to assign a name to all the data.
 We will illustrate this by an example, Below is the example of this process.

-Then select worksheet in which you have created the data.
+- Step 2: Then select the worksheet in which you have created the data.